enishehu13-ux/Deep-Calibration-of-the-rBergomi-Model/README.md

 Project Files & Structure:

 MC sims.py: Generates a synthetic training dataset of options priced under the rBergomi model, utilizing the turbocharged and random grids methods (refer to the associated papers for mathematical details).
+Note: The pricing logic is a modified version of the original implementation by the authors of the Turbocharged method, which can be found in their official repository (https://github.com/rmcrkd/rough_bergomi).

 Train.py: Configures and trains the ANN, which is built with a deep learning architecture of 4 hidden layers and 64 neurons per layer.